MariaMozgunova/ID3_tag_editor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This app edits and reads ID3v2 tags from mp3 files.
-App works from a cmd / terminal.
+The app works from a cmd/terminal.

 **Now only APIC and text frames are supported**